 Reaching out to local business and building owners

 The Mayors' Energy Challenge builds awareness with local businesses and commercial building owners on the opportunity to understand their buildings' energy performance through the participation in the Provincial Energy and Water Reporting & Benchmarking Program (EWRB).

 To date only 245 buildings, which is 34% of York Region buildings required to report, have participated in the EWRB program.
 Many York Region building owners are unaware of the EWRB regulation and the value it provides.

 An opportunity to stand-out at the 2020 York Region Sustainability Awards

 Recognition of building owners who are setting the pace in sustainable building performance and municipalities who achieve high Energy and Water Reporting & Benchmarking (EWRB) participation, will be a highlight of this year's annual York Region Sustainability Awards coming in October.

 If you are a York Region building owner that would like to get involved please contact ClimateWise Business Network.

-If you require more information on the Ontario Energy & Water Reporting and Benchmarking (EWRB) program please visit the Ontario Benchmarking Help Centre.
+If you require more information or help with your Ontario Energy & Water Reporting and Benchmarking (EWRB), please visit the Ontario Benchmarking Help Centre.